zactobias44/zactobias44.github.io/_posts/2024-08-12-DNA-contamination.md

 In either case, because it only seems to probably be only a handful of samples (hopefully), I think we can just proceed.
 The poly-A enrichment should be another step to filter out any DNA.
 I suppose we can try to use bioinformatic methods to see if this is a persistent issue (mapping to introns, for example).
 I really hope this works!

+So I spoke with Diana about this, and what we are going to do is a couple things.
+First, I will take some adult fish from the fish room and extract gills again.
+For one I will use DNAse (with the wash) and the other I will do just the wash.
+Meanwhile, I'll also split one of the high-yield RNA samples (e.g. 407), and treat half of it with DNAse and repurify.
+Do a PCR with all of these and see what it looks like.
+If the newly extracted sample treated with DNAse still has trace DNA, then this is probably a common issue and we can't do much about the DNA contam.
+If the second DNAse treatment gets rid of the band for 407, then that would suggest that, if we wanted to, we could do another DNAse treatment.
+If it doesn't, then there's no point and we should just go for it.

+I think the conclusion is that we should just go for it, but I'll hold off until we have this extra information.

+I was supposed to go use the robot at JCVI this Thursday, but looks like we'll probably have to push until next week.
+I'll let Ariel know.